wiskojo/wiskojo.github.io/_posts/2018-04-02-visualizing-reddit-sentiments-with-emojis.md

 ![png](https://raw.githubusercontent.com/wiskojo/wiskojo.github.io/master/resources/2018-04-02-visualizing-reddit-sentiments-with-emojis/output_41_0.png)

 #### Spectral Clustering with RBF Kernel
 Now that we have a workable embedding, we will begin attempting to label subreddit clusters.
-Our first attempt will be with the [spectral clustering algorithm](https://en.wikipedia.org/wiki/Spectral_clustering), specifically using the default RBF kernel to generate the underlying affinity matrix.
+Our first attempt will be with the [spectral clustering algorithm](https://en.wikipedia.org/wiki/Spectral_clustering), specifically using the default RBF kernel to generate the underlying affinity matrix for our data.
 This gives us respectable results and is able to formulate sensible clusters to the eye.
 However, we will later come to see that the spectral clustering technique, somewhat from rough empirical insight, is not so well suited for this particular application (especially in comparison to something like K-means).

 ![png](https://raw.githubusercontent.com/wiskojo/wiskojo.github.io/master/resources/2018-04-02-visualizing-reddit-sentiments-with-emojis/output_43_0.png)

 <iframe width="700" height="700" frameborder="0" scrolling="no" src="//plot.ly/~wiskojo/17.embed?link=false"></iframe>

 #### Subreddit Sentimental Discrepancy
-Taking a peak at the underlying affinitiy matrix generated by the spectral clustering algorithm we may start to become curious as to what the sentimental distances between the various subreddits may look like; perhaps we can generate our own pre-computed affinity matrix with some metric of distance that is more appropriate than the one implicitly given by the RBF kernel.
+Taking a peak at the underlying affinitiy matrix generated by the spectral clustering algorithm, we may start to become curious as to what the sentimental distances between the various subreddits may look like; perhaps we can generate our own pre-computed affinity matrix with some metric of distance that is more appropriate than the one implicitly given by the RBF kernel.
 Here is where [JS divergence](https://en.wikipedia.org/wiki/Jensen%E2%80%93Shannon_divergence) comes in.
 If we interpret each point representing a subreddit in 64-dimensional space as a probability distribution, we can find the *distance* between them by calculating the pairwise KL divergence between each subreddit; we will follow through with this line of reasoning but use JS distance instead of KL for purposes of symmetry.
 We can see that the generated JS matrix below is very similar to the affinity matrix above.
 In fact, we can convert our JS measure of *distance* into *affinity* by subtracting each element in the matrix from the max element of the JS matrix.
 This will produce an affinity matrix derived from JS distance that is very similar to the affinity matrix generated by spectral clustering with the RBF kernel.
 Perhaps this demonstrates some mathematical connection between the two methodologies that arise in this particular circumstance but I'm not so sure at the moment.

 <iframe width="700" height="700" frameborder="0" scrolling="no" src="//plot.ly/~wiskojo/19.embed?link=false"></iframe>